zaidk2021/PROJECTFINALDBMS/README.md

 # UrbanUnity: Residence Community Mgmt

-We created this project as a part of Database Management System Course.
+created this project as a part of Database Management System Course.
 # Contents
 - Project Description
 - Basic Structure